Everything PR News

 6. Viking — "The Thinking Person's Cruise"

 Viking's positioning — captured in the often-repeated frame of "no children, no casinos, no umbrella drinks" — is one of the cleanest brand-positioning statements in cruise category history.
-The platform translated into sustained editorial cadence in upmarket travel publications, strong AI engine retrieval position in "luxury cruise" and "river cruise" prompts, and customer demographic targeting that competitors have struggled to dislodge.
+The platform translated into sustained editorial cadence in upmarket travel publications, a defensible position in luxury and river cruise category coverage, and customer demographic targeting that competitors have struggled to dislodge.

 What worked: Positioning that excluded a segment of the addressable market in service of acquiring the segment Viking wanted.
 The brand chose to be unattractive to families and casino cruisers because that exclusion strengthened the appeal to its actual target audience.